richielokay/richielokay.com/README.md

 There may be more complex needs when loading data.
 For example, data may be collected from several resources, collated, and formatted according to the needs of the application.

-A custom loader is node module that returns a promise that resolves to a parsed JavaScript object.
+A custom loader is a node module that returns a promise that resolves to a parsed JavaScript object.
 A simple example is as follows:

 ```javascript
 'use strict';